nihal-ahmad/Git_Find/README.md

 ## About

-This project was made during learning phase of <b><i>Javascript APIs<i><b>.It was an implementation of what I learned about usage of api and how to fetch and display APIs data.
+This project was made during learning phase of <b><i>Javascript APIs<i></b>.It was an implementation of what I learned about usage of api and how to fetch and display APIs data.
 Overall , this project was fun.

 ## Usage